 For example, a mobile billing system is convenient for all users, but it might inadvertently help users who are physically unable to retrieve their bill from their mailbox.
-Discovering underlying struggles of all of your users can help you create a more customized and complete recommendation system.
+Discovering all of your users’ underlying struggles can help you create a more customized and complete recommendation system.

 - What obstacles are in the way of the person getting closer to solving the problem?